-In 2015 Bupa commissioned a partnership between Rob Williams Assessment Ltd and Work Brighter Ltd to produce an online situational judgement test and a realistic job preview for their Care Assistant role.
+In 2015 we produced an online situational judgement test and a realistic job preview for BUPA’s Care Assistant role.

 BUPA Situational Judgement Test design

-Care Assistant applicants would answer a representative range of care home-based scenarios.
-Each scenario would be addressing Bupa-specific value(s) and high quality approach to residential care.
-Whilst, also representing a typical situation a trainee Care Assistant was highly likely to encounter in their first few days of employment.
+Each Care Assistant SJT scenario addressed Bupa-specific value(s) and high quality approach to residential care.
+Whilst, also showing a trainee Care Assistant was highly likely to encounter in their first few days of employment.

 Aims and Challenges for situational judgment test design